LiviaMoura/FixAME/README.md

 ## Installation

-First of all, you need to make sure all dependecies are installed at your $PATH
+First of all, you need to make sure all dependencies are installed at your $PATH

 [samtools](https://github.com/samtools/samtools) v.1.12+ <br>
 [bcftools](https://github.com/samtools/bcftools) v.1.12+<br>